maikelroennau/java_file_server/README.md

   1. Upload a file: type the whole path and name (i.e. C:\myfile.txt)
   2. Download a file: type the filename to be downloaded
   3. Delete a file: type the filename to be deleted

+ **NOTE: **
+ - It is highly recommended to change the range of servers on Manager class to search only for one server if you are going using the simple system
+ - To do that, change the value of 'FILE_SERVER_END_PORT' on line 27 to 2090

 ## Authors
 - Bruno Accioli
 - Maikel Maciel Rönnau